Sharper Image

-Sharper Image is an American brand that offers consumers home electronics, air purifiers, gifts, and other lifestyle products through its website, catalog, and third-party retailers.
+Sharper Image is an American consumer products retailer that sells home electronics and other lifestyle products through its website, catalog, and third-party retailers.
 The brand is owned by ThreeSixty Group, with the U.S. catalog and website owned and operated by Michigan-based Camelot Venture Group.
+Sharper Image filed for bankruptcy and closed all its retail stores in 2008.
 The brand has been in operation since its relaunch in 2010.
-The earlier consumer products retailer by that name was founded by Richard Thalheimer and was in business from 1977 until its closing in 2008.
-The company sold merchandise through dozens of retail stores throughout the United States, a monthly catalog, and its website, along with business-to-business sales teams that marketed products for corporate incentive programs and wholesale to retailers.

-In 2016, ThreeSixty Group, Inc. acquired Sharper Image from Iconix Brand Group, Inc.

-History

-The Sharper Image was founded by Richard Thalheimer.
-The company started in 1977 as a catalog business to sell jogging watches.
-Later, through their catalog, The Sharper Image expanded its product assortment to include high-end futuristic gadgets, electronics, massage chairs, and air purifiers.
+In 1977, lawyer and entrepreneur Richard Thalheimer founded the office supply retailer Thalheimer Business Systems in San Francisco, California.
+He later renamed his business The Sharper Image to help promote the quality of the copier paper and toner sold by his company.
+The Sharper Image expanded its product assortment to include high-end gadgets, electronics, massage chairs, and air purifiers.
 The Sharper Image eventually expanded to 187 retail stores in 38 states.

+The Sharper Image sold merchandise through dozens of retail stores throughout the United States, a monthly catalog, and its website, along with business-to-business sales teams that marketed products for corporate incentive programs and wholesale to retailers.

+In 2016, ThreeSixty Group, Inc. acquired The Sharper Image from Iconix Brand Group, Inc. Since 2015, ThreeSixty Group, Inc. has been owned by AEA Investors.